-broadly similar to the pattern of rising Black/white disparities across the 2000s and 2010s that we find for displacement.
+However, the individual income disparities shown in Figure 2 fall until the 2000s, then hold steady until the Great Recession, when they rise and then stay high through 2017.
+This is broadly similar to the pattern of rising Black/white disparities across the 2000s and 2010s that we find for displacement.
 Gender-disaggregated results (not shown) show that white/Black income ratios generally fall for men until the Great Recession, then grow rapidly and stay high, whereas for women they rise in the 1980s, fall sharply across most of the 1990s, and then begin a more gradual rise beginning around 2001.
-These increasing income disparities contrast with the disparities in household income, which have held steady over time (Bloome 2014, Manduca 2018), but are consistent with other very recent research on income disparities for men.
+These increasing disparities in individual income contrast with the white/Black disparities in household income, which have held steady over time (Bloome 2014, Manduca 2018), but these results for individuals are consistent with other very recent research on income disparities for men.
 Bayer and Charles (2018) find either shrinking and then widening, or constant, Black/white income disparities in the full population of men (not limited to those with a job), depending on the measure used.
 The rising disparities in displacement that we document, combined with the income disparities shown here and those found by Bayer and Charles, together suggest a general picture of recently increasing Black/white economic inequality that is somewhat at odds with the picture formed by research focused on other economic outcomes, like poverty and unemployment.

-But the Bayer and Charles results also suggest an important difference between income and displacement.
-Where they find shrinking and then widening income disparities, this reflects changes in the overall income dispersion, rather than changes in Black and white sorting into relatively lower and higher incomes: the ordering of Black and white workers by income has been largely static, even as the monetary rewards associated with each position have become more similar or dissimilar over time.
-Thus, they find shrinking and widening disparities when they use a measure that is sensitive to the shape of the overall income distribution, and constant disparities when they use a measure that is not.
+But the Bayer and Charles (2018) results also suggest an important difference between income and displacement.
+Where they find shrinking and then widening income disparities, this reflects changes in the overall income dispersion, rather than changes in Black and white sorting into relatively lower and higher incomes: the ordering of Black and white workers by income has been largely static, even as the monetary rewards associated with each position have become first more similar and then more dissimilar over time.
+Thus, Bayer and Charles find shrinking and widening disparities when they use a measure that is sensitive to the shape of the overall income distribution, and constant disparities when they use a measure that is not.
 However, the changing shape of the distribution of income, a continuous outcome, has no clear analogue for the binary outcome of displacement.

-The widening disparities we find in displacement represent something distinctive: a true increase, over recent decades, in the extent to which Black workers are at the bottom of the economic hierarchy.
+The widening disparities we find in displacement therefore represent something distinctive: a true increase, over recent decades, in the extent to which Black workers are at the bottom of the economic hierarchy.
 All these facts together create an overall picture of a fundamental increase in the Black/white disparities in economic risk that is reflected in measures of displacement but hidden in more widely-used outcomes.